hernad/harbour/README.md

 ### 1.1 Harbour based projects - common scenario

 Harbour programming language is used in production exclusively for business applications (ERP, accounting).
 Harbour applications are first built with Clipper/DOS (now abandoned programing environment).
-Projects are built and maintained by dominantly `old school` and also mostly old age :( developers.
+Projects are built and maintained by dominantly `"old school"` and also mostly old age :( developers.

 ### 1.2 Harbour eco-system